Rheumatoid Arthritis and Chikungunya Facts and Similarities

 Rheumatoid Arthritis and Chikungunya in the Future

 I hope that the blood test that distinguishes chikungunya from rheumatoid arthritis becomes more widespread.
-I suspect that it will if chikungunya becomes more common in North America.
+I suspect that it will if chikungunya becomes more common.
 It would also be wonderful if an antiviral drug or a vaccine is developed for the infection.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.